ECHO™

 Q18.
 How can the ECHO be configured to notify users when an overflow is occurring?

 A18.
-The Overflow alarm will need to be configured in the Alarms device in Qstart.
+The Overflow alarm will need to be configured in the Alarms device in QstartXML.

 Q19.
 Does the ECHO installation require confined space entry?